BAJAJ BROKING

 Adjusting for Risk in Intrinsic Value Options Assessment

-• Analysts typically utilise a company’s weighted average cost of capital.
+• Uses the weighted average cost of capital (WACC).

-• This figure comprises the risk-free rate (derived from government bond yields) and an equity risk premium influenced by stock volatility.
+• Includes a risk-free rate (like government bond yields) plus an equity risk premium based on stock volatility.

 Challenges in Intrinsic Value Assessment